 Feminism means that women deserve a seat at the table.
 Click To Tweet

 There’s the final one, which is the goddess visionary.
 This is like you’ve hit a peak in your business and your business runs itself.
 You have an amazing team that’s supporting you so that you can step back even more.
-When you’re able to do that and step back and know that your business is effectively run without you, which should ultimately be everyone’s goal for a highly profitable business, then that’s the point at which you have plenty of literal time in your day to volunteer.
+When you’re able to do that and step back and know that your business is effectively run without you, which should ultimately be everyone’s goal for a highly profitable business, then that’s the point at which you have plenty of time in your day to volunteer.
 To sit on the board of a foundation, open your own foundation or nonprofit, fund a local youth program, or whatever your dream thing is.
 Now you have the time and the resources to go and do that thing, which is amazing.

 Some visionaries who have inspired me personally are Tarana Burke, the founder of the #MeToo Movement.
 This movement did a lot for me.
 I did a lot of growth when this movement first started because I had internalized a lot of guilt for myself for my own sexual assault in college.
 It had been my fault.
 I was at a party and I was drinking.
 It’s not a new story, unfortunately.
 I found this movement to be very empowering.
-Not only that I could speak about my assault with friends, but also that I could rest assured at the knowledge that it wasn’t my fault and also that I wasn’t alone.
+Not only that I could speak about my assault with friends, but also that I could rest assured in the knowledge that it wasn’t my fault and also that I wasn’t alone.
 It is both sad and heartening that you’re not alone in your experience.
 A lot of survivors of sexual assault feel very alone in that.